koorbmeh/VSQ/README.md

 ### **Opening the GUI:**
 - Press `Ctrl+Shift+~` to open the Configuration GUI
-- Or use the menu: File → Configuration

 ### **GUI Features:**
 - **Profile Management** - Switch between profiles and rename them